cxn03651/write_xlsx/workbook.md

     # Insert the chart into the a worksheet.
     worksheet.insert_chart('E2', chart)

-See [Chart](chart.html#chart) for details on how to configure the chart object once it is created.
+See [Chart Documentation][] for details on how to configure the chart object once it is created.
 See also the
 [`chart_\*.rb`](examples.html#chart_area))
 programs in the examples directory of the distro.